-Place butter and baking chocolate in 1-quart saucepan; cook over low heat, stirring occasionally, 5-6 minutes or until melted and smooth.
+Combine butter and baking chocolate in 1-quart saucepan; cook over low heat, stirring occasionally, 5-6 minutes or until melted and smooth.
 Cool slightly.

-Beat eggs in another bowl until thick and lemon-colored.
+Beat eggs in large bowl until thick and lemon-colored.
 Gradually add sugar, beating well after each addition.
 Add cooled chocolate mixture and orange zest; beat until well mixed.
 Add flour mixture; beat at low speed until well mixed.
 Stir in chocolate chips and pecans.

 How does the recipe change if I don't add nuts.
 Do I have to grease the cookies sheet if I use a silicon mat?